Package 'nonprobsvy'

 na_action

-a function which indicates what should happen when the data contain NAs.
+a function which indicates what should happen when the data contain NAs - not yet supported.

 control_selection